-Anna Butrico is an Associate at McChrystal Group where she focuses on thought leadership.
-Currently, she is the co-author for General Stan McChrystal’s latest book, Risk: A User's Guide.
+Anna Butrico is a Senior Communications Associate at McChrystal Group where she focuses on thought leadership.
+She is the co-author for General Stan McChrystal’s latest book, Risk: A User's Guide.

 - B.A.
 Vanderbilt University

 What did you do before joining McChrystal Group?

 I was a student at Vanderbilt University and a Summer Analyst with McChrystal Group in 2017.
 Upon graduating, I returned full-time as an Analyst, where I spent ten months with a Fortune 10 oil & gas company.
 From there, I spent six months as General (Ret.)
 McChrystal’s speechwriter, and now serve as his co-author.
 I have also held an internship with NPR and created my own podcast series in college.

 During my internship, I found McChrystal Group’s work to be fascinating; our methodology is academically backed, proven on the battlefield, with proven success for our clients.
 The people at McChrystal Group were the ones who enticed me to return full-time.
 We all have different brains, work styles, and experiences, but we match one another in intensity, love for the company, fascination for our clients, and an eagerness to solve their problems.
 I was immediately struck by the opportunities presented to junior employees.
 McChrystal Group cares deeply about developing its young professionals into good teammates, and competent advisors and thought-partners with our clients.

 What has been your proudest moment at McChrystal Group?

 My proudest moment at McChrystal Group was when I ran my first marathon, a handful of my coworkers recorded encouraging voice memos for me to listen to as I raced.
 Their voices encouraged me to push forward and excel - supporting me not only as a work teammate, but also as a friend.

 Why are you passionate about leaders & teams?